Remembering Garren Evans (April 15, 1971 - August 9, 2008), who helped create EcoSnake.com, a true friend of nature and amphibians and reptiles

 The EcoSnake Team

-FRANK LUNDBURG, president of Reptile Conservation Resources, Inc. has been a natural resources consultant and wildlife educator since 1990.
+FRANK LUNDBURG has been a natural resources consultant and wildlife educator since 1990.

-He attended the George Washington University and holds BA and MA degrees from Idaho State University and the University of Oregon.
+He attended the George Washington University and the University of Idaho College of Law and received BA and MA degrees from Idaho State University and the University of Oregon.

 Frank has written numerous articles on conservation and care of amphibians and reptiles.
 He has also been featured in numerous interviews and educational presentations for commercial and public television and radio programs.

-He has been an adjunct instructor for Herpetology Workshops at Boise State University since 1997.
+He has been adjunct instructor for Herpetology Workshops at Boise State University since 1997.

-His biography is listed as a conservationist in “Who’s Who in the World” and “Who’s Who in America.”
+His biography is listed as a conservationist in “Who’s Who in America.”

 Professional associations have included the Idaho Herpetological Society, the Idaho Academy of Science and the Chicago Herpetological Society.
 Frank is a recipient of the Meridian School District’s (Idaho’s largest school district) Friend of Education Award.